umco/umbraco-ditto/docs/usage-basic.md

 }
 ```

-> Note, in this case **the property names should correspond with the DocumentType's property aliases.** (If you wish to name your properties differently, please [see the documentation about the `UmbracoProperty` attribute.](usage-advanced-attributes/#umbracoproperty))
+> Note: in this case **the property names should correspond with the DocumentType's property aliases.** (If you wish to name your properties differently, please [see the documentation about the `UmbracoProperty` attribute.](usage-advanced-attributes/#umbracoproperty))
 >
 > The C# class name (`MyTextModel` in this example), does not need to match with the DocumentType alias.